 3.1 Thawing Your Turkey

-• Plan Ahead: Allow approximately 24 hours of thawing time for every 4-5 pounds of turkey.
+- Plan Ahead: Let about 24 hours of thaw time for every 4 pounds of turkey.

-• Cold Water Method: If you’re running short on time, you can submerge the turkey in cold water, changing the water every 30 minutes.
-This method requires about 30 minutes per pound of turkey.
+- Cold Water Method: If you real short on time, you can put turkey in cold water and change water every 30 minutes.
+That take about half hour per pound.

 3.2 Brining vs. Dry Rub